mailersend/mailersend-laravel-driver/README.md

                         ],
                     ])
                 ],
-                // Precedence bulk header (optional)
-                true,
+                precedenceBulkHeader: true,
-                // Send at (optional)
-                new Carbon('2022-01-28 11:53:20'),
+                sendAt: new Carbon('2022-01-28 11:53:20'),
             );
     }
 }
 ```

-Attachments are added through standard Laravel methods.

-We provide a `MailerSendTrait` trait that adds a `mailersend` method to the mailable and allows you to use templates, variables & tags support available through our API.
+We provide a `MailerSendTrait` trait that adds a `mailersend` method to the mailable and allows you to use additional options that are available through our API.

 After creating the mailable, you can send it using: